wlanslovenija/nodewatcher/docs/cgm.rst

 and ``/etc/config/wireless``.

 OpenWrt profiles may be listed by running ``make info`` on the `generated image builder`_.
+LEDE profiles can be made by mostly replacing OpenWRT with LEDE.
 .. _generated image builder: https://github.com/wlanslovenija/firmware-core#building-images